 Living with 48 XXXY

-After earning his diploma, Aron went onto university, and spent two years in the Employment and Life Skills training program for people with disabilities.
-He did six months in the classroom, and then six months in a work position chosen by the instructions, after which he was assessed on the skills he’d developed.
+After earning his diploma, Aron went to university and spent two years in the Employment and Life Skills training program for people with disabilities.
+He did six months in the classroom and then six months in a work position chosen by the instructions, after which he was assessed on the skills he’d developed.

-Aron lives independently with his wife Nikki, who he met through his sister.
+Aron lives independently with his wife, Nikki, who he met through his sister.
 After dating for six months, he and Nikki moved in together when he was 23 years old.
-Four years later they were married, and they’ve been together for 18 years.
-Nikki is a vet tech, bookkeeper, and works at a hardware store as a cashier.
+Four years later, they were married, and they’d been together for 18 years.
+Nikki is a vet tech and bookkeeper and works at a hardware store as a cashier.